EmilieStewartJones/random/README.md

 #### Input:
 * con: Connection to database
 * calvingyr: A single or multiple years during which the instance originated.
 If none are specified, all will be used
-* calvingloc: A single or multiple orginal calving locations.
+* calvingloc: A single or multiple original calving locations.
 If none are specified, all will be used
 * orphans:
   * TRUE: includes ice island instances that have no lineage (lineage is: YYYYMMDD_HHMMSS_SN_#_---)
   * FALSE: Does not inlcude orphans